alovajs/alovajs.github.io/docs/tutorial/03-client/02-in-depth/01-update-across-components.md

 :::warning note

 1. When updating the state through `updateState`, if the cache (memory cache and persistent cache) is detected, the new data update cache will also be updated.
 2. Only when a request has been initiated using useRequest or useWatcher, alova will manage the states returned by the hook.
-The reason is that the response states is generated and saved through a Method instance, but when no request is initiated, the url and URL in the Method instance are Parameters such as params, query, and headers are still uncertain.
+The reason is that the response states are generated and saved through a Method instance, but when no request has been initiated, parameters such as the url, params, query, and headers of the Method instance are still undetermined.

 :::

 ## Dynamically update response states

 Maybe sometimes you are not sure that you need to update the response states under the method, but you know how to find the cached data that needs to be invalidated.
-We can use [Method instance matcher](/tutorial/client/in-depth/method-matcher) to dynamically Find the corresponding method instance.
+We can use [Method instance matcher](/tutorial/client/in-depth/method-matcher) to dynamically find the corresponding method instance.
 The following example shows adding a piece of data to the list corresponding to the method instance named todoList.

 ```javascript
 updateState('todoList', todoListRaw => {